cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 Step 2.
 Pupper forward
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
-Complete the #TODO in the Reward Functions cell to write a reward function to make Pupper walk forward
+Edit tracking_lin_vel in the reward config to make Pupper walk forward!
 #.
 Run the ENVIRONMENT and TRAIN cells to load in the Pupper flat environment and train Pupper to stand up
 #.
 Pupper should take around 5-10 minutes to train.